 Charles W. Shifley

-- Charles and a team are currently representing the maker of devices to reproduce iPhone touch screen icons on car displays, as in Buick vehicles, against allegations of patent infringement.
+- Charles and a team represented the maker of devices to reproduce iPhone touch screen icons on car displays, as in Buick vehicles, against allegations of patent infringement.

 - Charles and a team gained the transfer of an ongoing patent case from the home base of Caterpillar in Peoria to a neutral court in Las Vegas.
 See 2012 WL 6618602.
 Earlier counsel had failed in a motion to dismiss from Peoria.
 The case has since settled.